Megabit/Blazorise/docs/_docs/components/slider.md

 toc_label: "Guide"
 ---

-A slider to select a value from a given range
+Slider allow users to make selections from a range of values.

 ## Example